nerdswords/yet-another-cloudwatch-exporter/local/README.md

 AWS_REGION=us-east-1 AWS_PROFILE=sandbox docker-compose up -d
 ```

-After, Prometheus will be exposed in [http://localhost:9090](http://localhost:9090).
+After that, Prometheus will be exposed at [http://localhost:9090](http://localhost:9090).